tempo-sim/Tempo/README.md

 void AMyScriptableActor::RegisterWorldServices(UScriptingServer* ScriptingServer)
 {
    ScriptingServer->RegisterService<MyService>(
+        // TStreamingRequestHandler can handle streaming RPCs with otherwise-idential syntax.
-        TRequestHandler<MyService, MyRequest, MyResponse>(&AMyScriptableActor::RequestMyRPC).BindUObject(this, &AMyScriptableActor::HandleMyRequest)
+        TSimpleRequestHandler<MyService, MyRequest, MyResponse>(&AMyScriptableActor::RequestMyRPC).BindUObject(this, &AMyScriptableActor::HandleMyRequest)
     );
 }

-grpc::Status AMyScriptableActor::HandleMyRequest(const MyRequest& Request, MyResponse& Response)
+grpc::Status AMyScriptableActor::HandleMyRequest(const MyRequest& Request, ResponseContinuationType<MyResponse>& ResponseContinuation)
 {
     // Handle the request, produce the response.

-    return grpc::Status(); // Return a status indicating if the request was handled successfully.
+    MyResponse Response;
+    ResponseContinuation(Response, grpc::Status_OK);
 }
 ```
-You should include a TRequestHandler for every RPC in your service.
+You should include a TSimpleRequestHandler or TStreamRequestHandler for every RPC in your service.
 You may not bind multiple handlers to one RPC.